Chapter 31 Advice to Non-users

 Semen is reabsorbed by the bloodstream after ~78 days, and is one of the best nutrients your body can get.

-You may wish to have sex without orgasm either, which as mentioned earlier, is a wonderful sexual experience.
+You may wish to have sex without orgasm as well, which as mentioned earlier, is a wonderful sexual experience (often referred to as Karezza).
 You can strengthen your ability to do this by practicing Kegel exercises.
-From personal experience, the easiest and most effective way to target this muscle is stopping your urine mid-stream.
+From personal experience, the easiest and most effective way to target this muscle is stopping and starting your urine mid-stream (though be careful not to overdo it, which can cause problems of its own).
 Separation of the tantric and propagative parts of sex is one of the many bonuses of escaping the PMO trap (and my partners have loved it too!).

 31.6 Deviations from standard advice